-Note: Steve’s Cheese moved, expanded and now serves sandwiches and small plates.
+Note: Steve’s Cheese has moved, expanded and now serves sandwiches and small plates.
 The name has changed to Cheese Bar.
-The new address and other information is below.
+He also opened “Chizu”, a cheese tasting bar in SW Portland.

 A couple of weeks ago, Steve Jones celebrated the one year anniversary of Steve’s Cheese, his cheese and cured meats shop located in Northwest Portland.
 The anniversary was a milestone of sorts for this city, which up until a few years ago had only a couple of sources for good cheese – Pastaworks and Elephant’s Deli.
 Over the past year, Steve’s Cheese has rapidly developed into a preferred destination for local cheese lovers.
 I spoke with Steve recently about his shop, his philosophy and – well, about cheese.